yuvalturg/ai-virtual-agent/docs/api-reference.md

 <!-- omit from toc -->
 # API Reference
-Complete reference for the AI Virtual Agent Kickstart backend API.
+Complete reference for the AI Virtual Agent Quickstart backend API.
 The API is built with FastAPI and provides RESTful endpoints for managing agents, knowledge bases, chat sessions, and more.
 <!-- omit from toc -->
 ## Table of Contents
 - [Base URL](#base-url)